AbraarArique/timesheet_a/README.md

-# Rails Timesheet App
+# Timesheet A

 ## Introduction

-Rails Timesheet App is a staff timesheet entry and management app built using Ruby on Rails.
+Timesheet A is a staff timesheet entry and management app built using Ruby on Rails.
 It's core features are the following:

   - Create a "Timesheet" for each worked time
   - Add a description to a timesheet